Elders and Deacons

 Mike Janiszeski

-Michael was raised in a large family of 11 children, and currently has 2 daughters, 1 son, and 9 grandchildren.
-He joined the U.S. Army for 3 years, then transferred to the U.S. Air Force Reserves, and is now retired with 26 years in service.
-Mike came to Christ in 1978, and has been following the Lord and serving in churches in Western New York since.
-A friend invited him to attend a small group Bible study at WinCC, which led him and his wife, Marleen, to become members of the church where he now serves as a Deacon.
-Mike loves Christian music, reading, and taking walks in the woods with his wife.
+Michael was raised in a large family of 11 children.
+He joined the U.S. Army for 3 years, then transferred to the U.S. Air Force Reserves, and retired with 26 years in service.
+Mike came to Christ in 1978, and had been following the Lord and serving in churches in Western New York since.
+A friend invited him to attend a small group Bible study at WinCC, which led him and his wife, Marleen, to become members of the church where he served faithfully as a Deacon.
+Mike went to be with the Lord in November of 2022, yet his legacy and memory remain among the church even after he has joined God’s “great cloud of witnesses” (Hebrews 12:1).